10 min read · Last updated 5 May 2026

 Stripe Tax is the cheapest way to start charging the right tax at checkout.
 It is also one of the most common reasons SaaS companies miss VAT registration deadlines, file late returns, and pay surprise penalties.
 The two facts coexist because Stripe Tax does exactly what it says on the tin: real-time tax calculation.
 It does not register you, it does not file returns, and it does not handle OSS.
 This guide is honest about where Stripe Tax is the right answer, where it stops being enough, and what the upgrade path looks like.

-Quick read: under $2M ARR with US-only or light EU footprint, Stripe Tax is enough and almost always the right call.
+The short version: under $2M ARR with US-only or light EU footprint, Stripe Tax is enough and almost always the right call.
 Above $2M ARR, or once you cross the EU OSS threshold, you need a layer on top that handles registration and filing.
 Stripe Tax and DeterminedAI coexist cleanly on the same Stripe stack.

 1. What Stripe Tax actually does